 As a general rule of thumb, think about the tallest areas in your worksite, those are most likely the areas that will get struck by lighting.
 Some examples of materials, heavy equipment, or supplies that can be at risk are:

-What If You Are Caught Outside?
+What If You Are Caught Outside During a Lightning Storm?

-There may be an unfortunate situation where you find yourself stuck outside during a storm with lightning.
+You should always seek shelter at the first signs of thunder and stay put for the full duration of the storm.
+However, there may be an unfortunate situation where you find yourself stuck outside during a storm with lightning.
 All employees should be educated on things that can be done to better protect themselves from injury or fatalities.
 Here are some of NOAA’s recommendations:

 Training and Education On Lightning